Jetpack Compose is the modern toolkit for building native Android UI. Here's where you'll find the latest information about using Compose.

 - Android Studio with Compose: Set up your development environment to use Compose.

-- Tooling: Learn about Android Studio's new features to support Compose.
+- Tooling for Compose: Learn about Android Studio's new features to support Compose.

 - Kotlin for Compose: Learn how certain Kotlin-specific idioms work with Compose.

-- Developer ergonomics: Learn how migrating to Compose can affect your app's APK size and runtime performance.
+- Compare Compose and View performance: Learn how migrating to Compose can affect your app's APK size and runtime performance.

 Learn about Compose's native layout components, and how to design your own.

 - Layout basics: Learn about the building blocks for a straightforward app UI.

 - Material Components and layouts: Learn about Material components and layouts in Compose.